-- Cumnock Constructions has established on site to begin construction.
-Fencing has been erected and excavation will begin shortly.
+- Cumnock Constructions established the site to begin construction.
+Fencing was erected and excavation began shortly after.

-- Council has engaged Cumnock Constructions Sustainability to construct the Moruya Library, Arts and Cultural Centre.
+- Council engaged Cumnock Constructions Sustainability to construct the Moruya Library, Arts and Cultural Centre.

 - Council received a donation from Basil Sellers AM as a contribution to the construction and fit out of the gallery space.
 Basil Sellers has a passionate commitment to the perpetual growth of the community’s perception and understanding of, and engagement in, art.
 The exhibition centre will be named after Basil Sellers AM for his significant contribution to the arts in Eurobodalla.

-- Council is currently seeking Requests for Tenders for this project.
+- Council sought Requests for Tenders for this project.

-- Planning is underway regarding the renovations to the inside layout of the library.
+- Planning was underway regarding the renovations to the inside layout of the library.

-- Munns Sly Moore Architects have been engaged to develop plans for the library building extension and interesting surrounding outdoor spaces.
+- Munns Sly Moore Architects were engaged to develop plans for the library building extension and interesting surrounding outdoor spaces.

 - Moruya Library is set to become the Moruya Library, Arts and Cultural Centre thanks to a $500,000 grant from the Australian Government.
 The funding complements a $200,000 library development grant already received from the NSW Government for the project.